19hours/sg-statutes/Acts/Banking Act.md

 (a) to carry out, for the year in respect of which he is appointed, an audit of the accounts of the bank; and

-(b) to make a report in accordance with section 207 of the Companies Act —
+(b) to —

-(i) in the case of a bank incorporated in Singapore, upon the annual balance-sheet and profit and loss account that are referred to in section 25(1); and
+(i) in the case of a bank incorporated in Singapore, make a report in respect of its latest financial statements or, where the bank is a parent company for which consolidated financial statements are prepared, consolidated financial statements, in accordance with section 207 of the Companies Act; or

-(ii) in the case of a bank incorporated outside Singapore, upon the annual balance-sheet and profit and loss account showing the assets and liabilities and profit or loss arising out of the bank’s operations in Singapore.
+(ii) in the case of a bank incorporated outside Singapore, make a report on its latest annual balance sheet and profit and loss account together with any notes thereon showing the assets and liabilities and profit or loss arising out of the bank’s operations in Singapore which complies with section 207 of the Companies Act.

+[Act 35 of 2014 wef 01/07/2015]

 (5) The Authority may impose all or any of the following duties on an auditor in addition to those provided under subsection (4):